jtarkowski27/sphere-raycasting/README.md

 ![Window screenshot](window.png)

+## Install

 ## Description
 Implementation was based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) series and [Accelerated Ray Tracing in One Weekend in CUDA](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/) from NVIDIA's Developer Blog.

+## Prerequisites
+### Linux
+The Linux samples are built using makefiles.
+To use the makefiles, change the current directory to the sample directory you wish to build, and run make: